K-Wojciechowski/CleanupForNotion/README.md

 Fully configurable, with plugins for all the use cases I need.

+Can be deployed to AWS (for approximately $0/month), your own server, or possibly even a PC.

-Fully tested: 100% code coverage for the core library.
+Fully tested: 100% code coverage for the core library and AWS deployment model.

 ## Plugins